ozanMSFT/pytorch-wiki/Bot-commands.md

   -f MESSAGE, --force MESSAGE
                         Merge without checking anything.
 This requires a reason for auditting purpose, for example:
                         `@pytorchbot merge -f 'Minor update to fix lint.
 Expecting all PR tests to pass'` -l, --land-checks     Merge with land time checks.
-This will create a new branch with your changes rebased on viable/strict and run additional tests (EXPERIMENTAL)
+This will create a new branch with your changes rebased on viable/strict and run a majority of trunk tests _before_ landing to increase trunk reliability and decrease risk of revert.
+The tests added are: pull, Lint and trunk.
+Note that periodic is excluded.
+(EXPERIMENTAL)
 ```
 ## Revert
 ```